 Below are examples of chitons you can find without much effort in northern Oregon’s exposed rocky intertidal.
-I don’t flip rocks, so these are the just chitons that don’t mind some daylight exposure.
-Even with this limited set, identification is a challenge for me.
-I list some of my favorite field guides and identification resources at the bottom of this page.
-I have relied on them, but any identification errors are mine.
+Even with this limited set, identifications are a challenge for me.
+I list some favorite field guides and online resources at the bottom of this page.

-Organization and common names are my choice.
+Organization and common names are my choices.
 I refer to WoRMS for scientific names, and I learn a ton by browsing the natural history riches in Kozloff (1993).
-All photos are from northern Oregon unless otherwise noted in the caption.
+All photos are from northern Oregon unless noted.

-Easy to find and easy to identify, Katharina doesn’t try too hard to hide while it waits out low tide.
-You’ll find it in the open on low intertidal rocks.
-In daylight, Katharina will sometimes nose into a shadow.
-There is individual variation, as seen in the photos below, but you won’t mix it up with any other chiton.
-I say a few words about Katharina in Black Leather Chiton, Katharina tunicata.
+Easy to find and identify, Katies don’t try too hard to hide while they wait out the low tide.
+(But I feel like sometimes they’ll nose into a shadow.)
+You’ll be able to find them in the open on mid and low intertidal rocks, and you won’t mix them up with another chiton.
+I say a few more words about Katharina and show some more photos in Black Leather Chiton, Katharina tunicata, and Tidepool Treat: The Schizymenia – Katharina Connection.

 Gotshall, D. W. 2005.
 Guide to Marine Invertebrates, Alaska to Baja California.
 2nd Edition (Revised).
-Shoreline Press.
+Shoreline Pre

 Harbo, R. M. 2011.
 Whelks to Whales: Coastal Marine Life of the Pacific Northwest.
 2nd ed.
 Harbour Publishing Co.